thewijay/ProxyMan-win/README.md

 **Slow startup or operations**

 - Check if antivirus is scanning Python processes
-- Add ProxyMan directory to antivirus exclusions
+- Add ProxyManX directory to antivirus exclusions
 - Ensure Python and pip are up to date

 **Registry operations taking too long**